hhvm/user-documentation/guides/hhvm/02-basic-usage/04-proxygen.md

 ## Using Proxygen

-**NOTE**: We are looking into making Proxygen the default webserver for HHVM out of the box (i.e., it will be set in the default `server.ini` file).
-This should hopefully come soon.

 To use Proxygen when running HHVM in server mode:

 ```
-hhvm -m server -d hhvm.server.type=proxygen -d hhvm.server.port=8080
+hhvm -m server -p 8080
 ```

-Your port can be whatever you want, of course.
+Your port can be whatever you want, of course, via either the following command line configuration setting that you would append to the command above: `-d hhvm.server.port=7777`, or putting `hhvm.server.port=7777` in your `server.ini` file.

+Since Proxygen is the default, you don't need to explicitly specify it as the server type, but you could, for verboseness, append the following to the command above as well: `-d hhvm.server.type=proxygen`.

 ## Example Proxygen Configuration